What we know about the coronavirus cases in the US - Local News 8

 Illinois

+The two Chicago patients, a woman and her husband in their 60s, were discharged Thursday night from a hospital and are in isolation at their home under guidance from the CDC and the Illinois Department of Public Health, AMITA Health St. Alexius Medical Center spokesman Timothy Nelson told CNN.

+“With it being an uncomfortable situation, the care and services we’ve received have been great.
+Everyone’s been very kind and very respectful,” the patients, who were not publicly identified, said in a statement from the hospital.
+“This has been the best health care experience we’ve ever had, but we’re definitely looking forward to getting home and getting life back to normal.”

-A woman in her 60s in Chicago was diagnosed a few days after she returned from Wuhan on January 13.
-She’s in stable condition and “doing quite well,” her doctors said.
+The woman’s case was the first travel-associated case in the US.
+She was diagnosed a few days after she returned from Wuhan on January 13.

+Her husband, who did not travel to China, was diagnosed in late January.
+His was the first case of person-to-person transmission of the virus in the US, the CDC confirmed.

 California